mikeroyal/Windows-11-Guide/Glossary.md

 [PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/) is a set of utilities for power users to tune and streamline their Windows 10/11 experience for greater productivity.

 Q

+[Qt](https://www.qt.io/) is a cross-platform application development framework for desktop, embedded and mobile.
+Supported Platforms include Linux, MacOS, Windows, Android, and iOS.

 R